Trunk Showcase

 History & Styles

-Over the past thirty years, I have searched for more information on the history of trunks and for accurate information about trunk styles.
-From a variety of sources and from hours of research, I have obtained a number of historical documents which have answered many questions and provided an excellent true source of information on trunks.
+Over the past thirty eight years, I have searched for more information on the history of trunks and for accurate information about trunk styles.
+From a variety of sources and countless hours of research, I have obtained a number of historical documents which have answered many questions and provided an excellent true source of information on trunks.
 These include newspapers, trunk maker's catalogs, letterhead and invoices, business cards, books, articles, and of course trunk labels and trunks.
-On the Research page I am offering copies of a few of these interesting and unique items for sale.
+On the Research page I am offering copies of several of these interesting and unique items for sale.

 Trunks were made in a large variety of shapes and sizes and from many materials and date back to pre-medieval times.
-Here is a very brief summary of a few of the trunk styles made in the United States.
+Here is a very brief summary of a few of the trunk styles made in the United States from the late 1700's.

-The earliest trunks made in America were rather primitive and date to the late 1600s.
-They were made of various woods and covered with hides such as deer, horse or cowhide.
-In the 1700s the hide covered trunks continued and became a little more ornamented with handmade brass tacks, forged iron locks and handles and leather trim.
+The earliest trunks made in America were rather primitive and date to the late 1700s.
+They were made of various woods and covered with hides such as deer, seal skin, horse, or cowhide.
+By the early 1800s the hide covered trunks continued and became a little more ornamented with handmade brass tacks, forged iron locks and handles and leather trim.
 These were made in flat top and rounded top styles.
 In the late 1700s and early 1800s round trunks became popular.
 Looking at them from the end they appear round, with a small flat base.
 They were covered in leather and hide and usually ornamented with brass tacks.
 They were lined with a printed paper or often old newspapers.
 They sometimes were made with a small brass handle on top and were made in many sizes.
 A couple nice examples are at Mount Vernon, owned by George and Martha Washington.

 In the late 1840s and 1850s leather covered trunks were popular with iron bands and large brass "studs" or "buttons".
 Some people referred to these as "gold rush trunks" with the large brass studs symbolizing large gold nuggets.

 As people moved westward and railroads were built, the demand for trunks increased.
 Both flat and round top trunks were being made during the mid 1800s.
-Small square shaped "half trunks" were also made of the same style with brass trimmings.
-In 1850, Jenny Lind, "the Swedish Nightingale" came to America and had a two year concert tour.
-She had trunks which were made in London which were soon copied by trunk makers all over America, which we now refer to as Jenny Lind trunks.
-They were leather covered, with several iron bands around the trunk, fastened with large brass studs, and they curved in at the center.
+Small square shaped "hat trunks" were also made of the same style with brass trimmings.
+In 1850, Jenny Lind, "the Swedish Nightingale" came to America and had a two year concert tour arranged by P.T.
+Barnum.
+Over the years her name came to be associated with a certain style of trunk with a unique shape, now called Jenny Lind trunks.
+(There is NO evidence that this style was ever made in England as some have said.)
+They were leather covered, or sole leather, with several iron bands around the trunk, fastened with large brass studs, and they curved in at the center.
 Some people say they look like a loaf of bread or figure eight.
 These trunks were often very decorative with brass locks, fancy tooled leather and elaborate interiors with paper lining and trimmings.
 Models made with brass banding are referred to as "brass bound" Jenny Linds.
-They were so popular that the style continued until the 1870s in many sizes and varieties, including doll trunks.
+They were so popular that the style continued until about 1870 in many sizes and varieties, including doll trunks.
 Some also refer to these trunks as "stagecoach" trunks as they were also used for stagecoach travel.

 Jenny Lind